domoritz/himawari-8-chrome/README.md

 ![screenshot](screenshots/main.png "Screenshot of the browser with the new tab page")

-Screenshots of the different satellite images supported by this extension (Himawari, GOES, Meteosat, and DSCOVR).
+Below are screenshots of the different satellite images supported by this extension (Himawari, GOES, Meteosat, and DSCOVR).

 <p align="center">
   <img src="screenshots/himawari.png" width="160">